Guide to the Herman Binschus application and permit

 Arrangement: The collection is arranged in original order.

-Digitized copies: The collection has been digitized and is available on Alaska’s Digital Archives (keyword search: Herman Binschus).
+Digitized copies: The collection has been digitized and is available on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives holds copyright to materials created by Herman Binschus.